 "Are we interested in having a Bond character other than being a male," he asked.
 "It could be a woman — could be a Black woman, could be a white woman," he said.
 "Do something different with it.
 Why not?"

 Why not, indeed.
 Elba's sentiment is thankfully nothing new.
 Women such as Kristen Stewart and Priyanka Chopra have been making the case for a franchise revamp for a while.
-The difference now is that more men, such as Michael Fassbender, who bounced the idea of a woman Bond off of British GQ, are finally starting to realize that the films don't need white, British men to be successful.
+The difference now is that more men, such as Michael Fassbender, who bounced the idea of a woman Bond off of British GQ, are finally starting to realise that the films don't need white, British men to be successful.
 For anyone who still doubts this, please see Atomic Blonde.
 One look at Charlize Theron showcasing her spy skills, and you'll understand that it's beyond time women had their turn exchanging fire in the spotlight.
 After all, what's the point in just updating Bond's technology if the ideology behind the film is still stuck back in the early '60s?

 And if you really just have to have Styles involved in a future iteration, may we suggest remixing his song, "Woman," for the opening track?
 We bet Adele wouldn't mind giving him a few pointers on how to make an Oscar-worthy hit.